carinam17/carinam17/README.md

 I’m @carinam17, a writer, educator, and musician.

-I’m passionate about communication, writing, and empowering others through education and project-based approaches to STEM education.
+I’m passionate about communication, guitar performance, tech, and empowering others through education.